prabath/prabath.github.io/index.md

 ```markdown
 export REX_ONLINE=false
 ```
 By default the output on the console is in color.
-Sometimes when you want to redirect the output to a file,its useful to remove color.
-Set the REX_COLOT environment variable to false to turn off color.
+Sometimes when you want to redirect the output to a file, it is useful to remove color.
+Set the REX_COLOR environment variable to false to turn off color.

 ```markdown
 export REX_COLOR=false